The myths (and sexism) behind the first person to see our risen Lord.

 Yeah, there’s been a lot of unhealthy speculation about how Mary was devoted to Jesus.
 Popular culture wasn’t really aware of this till Dan Brown’s conspiracy-theory novel The Da Vinci Code, which introduced ’em to the theory Mary was Jesus’s wife.
 But let’s be clear about two things:

-- If she was his wife, what’s the problem?
+- If Mary was Jesus’s wife… so what?
 Ain’t no sin in that.
-Yeah, some Christians get bothered by the idea ’cause New Jerusalem is meant to be Christ’s bride,
+Yeah, some Christians get bothered by the idea ’cause New Jerusalem is meant to be Christ’s bride.

-Rv 21.2 but you do realize that’s just a metaphor, right?
-He’s not literally marrying a whole city of women and men. - There’s no evidence in the gospels, nor contemporary accounts, for any such thing.
+Rv 21.2 But you do realize that’s just a metaphor, right?
+He’snot literally marrying a whole city of women… and men. - Thing is, there’s no evidence in the gospels, nor contemporary accounts, for any such marriage.
 Any apocryphal gospels which float the theory, are untrustworthy for all sorts of reasons.

 Other Christian myths include a story that Mary brought a basket of eggs with her to the cross, and Jesus’s blood got on them and turned ’em red; hence Easter eggs.
 I don’t buy it, ’cause bodily fluids turn food ritually unclean.